ucb-bar/ccbench/README.md

     $ ./runall.sh

-To auto-run a set of benchmarks, see the "runall.sh" script.
+The "runall.sh" script is the preferred way to compile benchmarks, run the tests, collect the results, and plot the results.

+You will need matplotlib installed to graph results.
+The 'open' command is also used, which only works on OSX (comment it out otherwise).

 Set the desired tests to use through the $TEST variable in the script.
+If
-If $RUN_LOCAL is set to 1, the tests will run on the local machine.
+$RUN_LOCAL is set to 1, the tests will run on the local machine.
 Otherwise, you can provide the IP addresses in $remote_hosts to run the tests remotely (set up loginless login for best results).
-You will also need to get the corresponding
-$architecture(s) variable to specify the target ISA.
+You will also need to get the corresponding $architecture(s) variable to specify the target ISA.

-You will need matplotlib installed to graph results.
-The 'open' command is also used, which only works on OSX (comment it out otherwise).

 ------------------------------------------------------------------------------